MindscapeHQ/raygun4uwp/readme.txt

 * Identifying information such as name or email address.
 * An id that doesn't reveal any information about the customer, but can be looked up in your own systems to find out who the customer is.
 * Your own random string if you don't want to use the one Raygun stores in roaming app data.
-This may however result in unreliable user statistics in Raygun.
+This may however result in unreliable customer statistics in Raygun.

 -- The UserInfo property --

 If a single string is not enough to describe the information that you want to log about a customer, then you can set the "UserInfo" property.
 Below are the various properties that you can use to describe the customer.
 The Identifier is the only required field, which can be provided through the constructor.

-"Identifier" The unique identifier you want to use to identify this user.
+"Identifier" The unique identifier you want to use to identify this customer.
 Suggestions for what you could set this to are listed in the User property section above.

 "IsAnonymous" A flag indicating whether the customer is logged in (or identifiable) or if they are anonymous.
-An anonymous user still requires an identifier.
+An anonymous customer still requires an identifier.

 "UUID" A device identifier.
 Could be used to identify customers across devices, or machines that are breaking for many customers.